Skip to main content

 Search hundreds of cheap flights to great destinations that are just perfect for a weekend getaway!

 I’m not the only one ditching town on the weekend.
-43% of adults from ages 18-29 take a weekend vacation multiple times a year, and 19% take one once a month.
+About 43% of adults from ages 18-29 take a weekend vacation multiple times a year, and 19% take one once a month.
 Around 64% of Americans plan to take a summer weekend getaway annually.
 Escaping, even for a couple of nights can feel like a true vacation — if done correctly.

 The perfect weekend getaway is really an art.
 And after living in pretty low-key places in the last six years (Glendale, Arizona, and Gainesville, Florida), I’ve tried to get away at least one week a month.
 But there are a few caveats I try to follow after being burned too many times on a weekend vacation that went awry.